wf1101/video-store-consumer/README.md

 - Deploy your front-end to GitHub Pages, and your back-end to AWS
 - Set up TravisCI for continuous integration on your back-end
+- Allow a user to interact with a Movie by clicking
+  - When _selected_, a Movie shows more information
+  - When _deselected_, a Movie returns to its default state
+  - Only one movie can be selected at a time - selecting another movie deselects the one which was selected
 - Add a detail page for a customer to see the movies they have checked out.
 Overdue movies should be highlighted.
 - Be able to check in movies from the customer details page
 - Full CRUD for customers